Ya7iaA/E-commerce-Template/README.md

-# LUBB GO — E-Commerce Store
+# Tacti8ai — E-Commerce Store

 A modern, fully-featured e-commerce storefront built with React, TypeScript, and Tailwind CSS.
 Designed for fashion/clothing brands selling in Egypt with cash-on-delivery and governorate-based shipping fees.